geza3D/UMass-CTF-2024-Write-ups/readme.md

 Output: `Its_not_just_a_boulder_its_a_rockIts_not_just_a_boulder_its_a_rockIts_not_just_a_boulder_its_a_rockIts_not_just_a_boulder_its_a_rock...`

-I really didn't expect that it would work.
-I was surprised to see that it was actually that simple to solve.
-With my sudden rush of dopamine, I started working on the next challenge: Yellow6 Maxxing.
+And to my surprise it worked.
+I had solved my first ever radio signal decoding challenge.
+I wanted to see how far I can go, so I moved onto the next challenge.

 ## Yellow6 Maxxing